manumafe98/-One-Piece-Devil-Fruit-Finder-FastApi-MongoDb/README.md

 ## API

-The API, built using FastApi and Docker, offers the following endpoints:
+The API is built using FastApi and Docker, offers the following endpoints:

 - `GET /devil_fruits`: Retrieves a list of all devil fruits available.
 - `POST /devil_fruits`: Creates a new devil fruit and add it to the database.